-Regulatory functions such as submission and publishing, regulatory intelligence, labeling, etc. are intricate areas of the regulatory spectrum that are ever evolving.
-There is no doubt to the fact that some real time challenges are involved in submission processes especially now when the world is shifting from paper to electronic submissions.
-For pharmaceutical and life sciences companies to be able to smoothly distribute their product line in different geographies, huge volumes of data needs to be maintained.
-Based on this data, the submissions are made that ultimately affects the approval timelines.
+Regulatory functions such as submission and publishing, regulatory intelligence, labeling, etc., are intricate areas of the regulatory spectrum that are ever evolving.
+With the growing adoption of Regulatory Information Management (RIM) systems, Structured Content and Labeling (SCL), and advanced Regulatory Operations tools, there is no doubt about the fact that some real challenges are involved in submission processes, especially now when the world is shifting from paper to electronic submissions, including eCTD 4.0 and digital labeling formats.
+For pharmaceutical and life sciences companies to be able to smoothly distribute their product line in different geographies, huge volumes of data need to be maintained.
+Based on this data, the submissions are made that ultimately affect the approval timelines.

-Why Companies need a Dedicated Data & Information Management System?
+Why Do Companies Need a Dedicated Data & Information Management System?

-Now let’s understand the key reasons behind health authorities demanding more and more information from companies.
-Well, the foremost reason is that regulatory authorities wish to have this information readily available at any instant of time.
-There should be a centralized location for all this data accessible from anywhere anytime.
-Since there are many perspectives involved in the review process by health authorities, this database helps the regulatory reviewers to be able to cross-refer any information regarding any medical product.
-There are other factors too that can be determined if companies have a regulatory data and information management system like:
+Now, let’s understand the key reasons behind health authorities demanding more information from companies.
+Well, the foremost reason is that regulatory authorities wish to have this information readily available at any time.
+There should be a centralized location for all this data to be accessible from anywhere and anytime.
+Since there are many perspectives involved in the review process by health authorities, modern Regulatory data governance practices and global IDMP/xEVMPD requirements ensure that this database helps the Regulatory reviewers to be able to refer to any information regarding any medical product.
+There are other factors too that can be determined if companies have a regulatory data and information management system, as listed below:

-- Details about what product has been registered in which region.
+- Details about which product has been registered in which region

-- Consequently, it also helps to analyze about how the health authorities work in that particular region/country.
+- Consequently, it also helps to analyze how health authorities work in that particular region/country

 What’s at Stake?